ArtHitParade

 table à écrire incrustée de porcelaine de Sèvres" which is listed in his inventory after death.

-From Terracotta to Porcelain
+Terracotta and Porcelain

 1778 Commode Royale by Riesener